raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 ![Button switches](images/buttonBasics_buttonSwitches.png)

-Many switches you use, such as most household light switches, **toggle** between `on` and `off`.
+Many switches **toggle** between `on` and `off`— household light switches are a key example.
 All of the button switches in the image above, and the ones you'll look at in this project are **push-to-make** switches, which means that they are `on` while they being pressed and `off` whenever they are not being pressed.

 ### Button switch leg connections